 What do I do if I keep getting medical bills?

-No. Unemployment and workers compensation are mutually exclusive meaning that you are not entitled to both at the same time.
-In fact, receipt of unemployment benefits can hurt your workers compensation claim.
-Every week you receive unemployment the insurance company gets a credit against its workers compensation indemnity obligation to you.
-This is a week to week credit and not a dollar for dollar credit which means that receipt of unemployment benefits in lieu of workers compensation benefits usually costs you more money in the long run.
+No. Unemployment and workers’ compensation are mutually exclusive, meaning that you are not entitled to both at the same time.
+In fact, receipt of unemployment benefits can hurt your workers’ compensation claim.
+Every week you receive unemployment the insurance company gets a credit against its workers’ compensation indemnity obligation to you.
+This is a week to week credit and not a dollar for dollar credit which means that receipt of unemployment benefits instead of workers’ compensation benefits usually costs you more money in the long run.

 Yes.
-However, Social Security will receive a credit towards its monthly obligation to you depending on a complicated offset formula, and the amount of the credit varies on a case by case basis.
-Be very careful about settling a workers compensation case when you are on Social Security, Medicare or have a reasonable expectation of being on Medicare within 30 months.
-In some cases, to protect your future Social Security and Medicare entitlement, a Medicare Set Aside must be done.
-This is when a certain portion of your settlement is set aside to pay for your future work related medical expenses.
+However, Social Security will receive an offset towards its monthly obligation to you depending on a complicated offset formula, and the amount of the credit varies on a case by case basis.
+Be very careful about settling a workers’ compensation case when you are on Social Security, Medicare, or have a reasonable expectation of being on Medicare within 30 months.
+In some cases, to protect your future Medicare entitlement, a Medicare Set Aside must be done.
+This is when a certain portion of your settlement is set aside to pay for your future work-related medical expenses.

 If my workers’ compensation claim is denied what should I do?

 The answer to this question depends on what aspects of your claim are being denied.
-If you are denied benefits you can file a Disputed Claim for Compensation with the Office of Workers’ Compensation, which is commonly referred to as a “1008″ form.
+If you are denied indemnity benefits, or if your entire claim is denied, you can file a Disputed Claim for Compensation with the Office of Workers’ Compensation, which is commonly referred to as a “1008″ form.
 When a 1008 form is filed that starts the process towards a workers’ compensation trial.
-The whole process of pursuing a workers’ compensation claim with the Office of Workers’ Compensation can sometimes take up to six or nine months.
-On some claims, denial of medical treatment requires filing an appeal of the denial on a ”1009″ form.
+On accepted claims, denial of medical treatment requires filing an appeal of the denial on a ”1009″ form.

 How is a workers’ compensation attorney paid?

-Attorney fees are based on a contingency fee contract, and the attorney will only receive payment if payments are made to an injured worker.
-Attorney’s fees are capped by law at 20% of the injured worker’s recovery.
-Under some circumstances the Judge can order the employer or insured to pay attorney fees.
+Attorney fees are based on a contingency fee contract, at 20% of the injured worker’s recovery.
+Under some circumstances, a Judge can order the employer or insured to pay attorney fees.

 Yes.
-There are a few restrictions but generally workers compensation cases can be settled.
-There are also different types of settlements which can include a full and final settlement or a resolution of a current claim for compensation.
+There are a few restrictions but workers’ compensation cases can be settled.
+There are also different types of settlements which can include a full and final settlement or a resolution of individual issues.